sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_5.rst

 hard to draw any general conclusions about “people in general” from a few isolated examples.
 However, case studies are very useful in some situations.
 Firstly, there are situations where you do not have any alternative.
-Neuropsychology has thit issue a lot.
+Neuropsychology has this issue a lot.
 Sometimes, you just can not find a lot of people with brain damage in a specific brain area, so the only thing you can do is describe those cases that you do have in as much detail and with as much care as you can.
 However, there is also some genuine advantages to case studies.
 Because you do not have as many people to study you have the ability to invest lots of time and effort trying to understand the specific factors at play in each case.
-Thit is a very valuable thing to do.
+This is a very valuable thing to do.
 As a consequence, case studies can complement the more statistically-oriented approaches that you see in experimental and quasi-experimental designs.
 We will not talk much about